 The primary criterion for the award of Suzaku time is that both Chandra and Suzaku data are required to meet the scientific objectives of the proposal.
 Suzaku time will not be awarded without accompanying Chandra observing time.
 The Suzaku Project is making available up to 500 ksec of Suzaku observing time available to such joint science proposals.
 Coordinated observations are allowed, if judged feasible.
-Chandra Cycle 12 is expected to overlap with Suzaku Cycle 5, a 1-year observing program which begins in 2010 April.
+Chandra Cycle 14 is expected to overlap with Suzaku Cycles 7 (2012 April through 2013 March) and 8 (2013 April through 2014 March).